 - Darren has been inducted in the Canadian Music Hall of Fame and recognized as Entrepreneur of the Year by Grant Thornton for its Quoted Company Awards

-- He sits on the IMAX Corporation Board of Directors
+- He is chairman of the IMAX Corporation Board of Directors

 - A lover of all music genres, he has a soft spot for the hard stuff – metal!